Katharine Pooley: Early life and education

-Pooley was born and raised in Herefordshire with her five siblings.
-She was educated first in England at St Mary's School and then studied at the INSA University in Lyon.
+Pooley was born and raised in Hertfordshire with her five siblings.
+She was educated first in England at St Mary's Wantage and then studied at the INSA University in Lyon.
 Her father, Robert Pooley MBE LVO, founded Pooleys Flight Equipment on leaving the RAF in 1957, and in 2005 founded Pooley Sword the leading Cutlers of swords, dirks and lances to the British Armed Forces.
-He bought Forter Castle in Perthshire around 1990, which the family still owns.
+He bought Forter Castle in Perthshire around 1988, which the family still owns.
 Her mother Yvonne Trueman MBE moved to Bahrain where Katharine spent most of her childhood.
 Her mother was the Arabian Section Governor of the International Women's Flying Organisation for ten years.

 Pooley's parents would often take their children on flights in a small Cessna aircraft.
 These experiences have had an influence on Pooley's work and her love for travel.

 Having lived in Asia for 16 years, working for Morgan Stanley, among others, she relocated back to London in 2004.
-Not long after she opened her luxury Home Accessories boutique at 160 Walton Street in Chelsea.
-In 2013 she opened a showroom in Doha Qatar.